hesingh/ALS-info/README.md

 ## Gene Drug(s) for C9orf72 Mutation

-Biongen has BIIB078 gene drug in Phase I trials
+Biogen has BIIB078 gene drug in Phase I trials
 Not until Phase 3 is completed, the efficacy and drug dose is not confirmed.
 Any gene silencing drug, one of which is BIIB078, is administered